Dreaming381/LatiosFrameworkMiniDemos/FeatureSamples/Assets/QVVS/Tutorial/QVVS Transforms Tutorial.md

 ## Step 6: Instantiating World Entities

 This scene shows how to instantiate entities in world-space.
+Click to spawn small spheres behind the character.
 Because `TransformAspect` cannot be used in command buffers, `WorldTransform` is used here.
 It is safe to use `WorldTransform` directly for prefabs or root entities.
 This example also shows how to preserve the scale and stretch from the prefab, and how to use the static `qvvs` class to transform an offset used for the spawn location.

+## Step 7: Instantiating Child Entities

+This scene shows how to instantiate entities as children of other entities.
+Click to spawn a hat for the character.
+QVVS Transforms use the same `Parent` and `Child` concept as Unity Transforms.
+And you use them the same way.
+However, unlike Unity Transforms, QVVS Transforms will automatically add or remove `LocalTransform` based on the existence of the `Parent` component.
+This sample explicitly adds the `LocalTransform` to set the position and preserve scaling.
+But had it not, the entity would have been given an identity `LocalTransform`.